-Drug-eluting stent approved for peripheral arterial diseaseNovember 16th, 2012 in Cardiology /
+Drug-eluting stent approved for peripheral arterial diseaseNovember 16, 2012 in Medicine & Health / Cardiology

 (HealthDay)—The Zilver PTX Drug-Eluting Peripheral Stent has been approved by the U.S. Food and Drug Administration to treat peripheral arterial disease of the femoropopliteal artery.